 9 Tips to Make Your App Icon Stand Out

 Icons play an extremely important role in the Click Through Rate (CTR) of a mobile application.
-Just like in real life, the 1st impression matters a lot in the App Store.
+Just like in real life, the first impression matters a lot in the App Store.
 With over 2 million apps in the Apple App Store and the Google Play Store, it’s crucial for apps to have an optimized icon to stand out from its competitors.
 In this article, we give you 9 tips to make your app icon stand out.

 1. Keep it Simple!